neuromodulation/py_neuromodulation/docs/source/index.rst

 -------------------------------

 The original intention for writing this toolbox was movement decoding from invasive brain signals [1]_.
-The application however could be any neural decoding problem.
+The application however could be any neural decoding and analysis problem.
 *py_neuromodulation* offers wrappers around common practice machine learning methods for efficient analysis.

 References